DaAlbrecht/thesis-TEKO/content/Implementation.typ

     [*Description*],
     [*Install*],
     [Rust],
     [The microservice is written in Rust.
-The rust toolchain is required to build the microservice.], [#link("https://www.rust-lang.org/tools/install")],
+The Rust toolchain is required to build the microservice.], [#link("https://www.rust-lang.org/tools/install")],
     [Docker],
     [The microservice aswell as RabbitMQ are run in docker containers.],